 Seven Commandos Beach was supposedly named after seven soldiers who were stranded on the beach after WWII.
 However, this story is yet to be confirmed and is questioned by the Filipino locals.

 Whilst most people think that Seven Commandos Beach is a remote beach on a private island, it’s not.
-It’s actually part of the mainland of El Nido but is only accessible by boat.
+It’s actually part of the mainland of El Nido in Palawan but is only accessible by boat.

 The good side to El Nido camping

 For some, it’s a “Survivor” like experience, for others it’s the rum!
-Whatever your reason, camping in El Nido is an adventure!
+Whatever your reason, camping in El Nido is an adventure.

-The truth about El Nido camping
+The truth about El Nido overnight camping

 Salty, tired and burnt there are no showers to rinse yourself off.
 But of course, you know this, so don’t complain!

-Thanks to the heat and the mosquitos, you won’t get a good night’s rest unless you indulge in the rum.
+Thanks to the heat and the mosquito’s, you won’t get a good night’s rest unless you over-indulge in the rum.
 This is what I did and so I had no problems!

 Why you should choose to camp on Seven Commandos Beach

 Seven Commandos Beach has a fully stocked bar (and there’s ice!)
 This bar closes just after sunset, but there is also a coconut stall on the beach that’s open a bit later.

-If you’re traveling alone and you’re looking to meet people, this camping trip is definitely the way to go!
-You’re guaranteed to have a full team of excited travelers join as it’s the most popular El Nido camping spot.
+If you’re traveling alone and you’re looking to meet people, this El Nido overnight camping tour is definitely the way to go.
+You’re guaranteed to have a full team of excited travelers join as Seven Commandos Beach is the most popular El Nido camping spot.

-Swim to Papaya Beach El Nido
+Swim to Papaya Beach in El Nido